jamesmcdonald112/jamesmcdonald112/README.md

 ## About Me

-I’m a passionate software developer student interested in backend development, focusing on Java.
+I’m a passionate software developer student interested in backend development with a focus on Java.
 I enjoy building programs and solving real-world problems through software.
 My portfolio includes a variety of projects, both college and self-interest, ranging from encryption algorithms to network communication and sentiment analysis.

 ## 🏆 Highlighted College Projects